HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 1

-The title of this corporation shall be Hasbrouck Heights Swim Club, Inc., (hereinafter referred to as the “HHSC” or the “Club”) and its’ principal office shall be located in the Borough of Hasbrouck Heights, (hereinafter referred to as the “Borough”), County of Bergen, State of New Jersey.
+The title of this corporation shall be Hasbrouck Heights Swim Club, Inc. (hereinafter the “HHSC” or the “Club”) and its principle office shall be located in the Borough of Hasbrouck Heights (hereinafter referred to as the “Borough”), County of Bergen, State of New Jersey.

 Section 2

 The Corporation shall have and continuously maintain a registered office within the Borough, at which shall be located a resident agent upon whom process may be served.
-The registered office may be, but not need be, identical with the principal office, the address of the registered office and/or the name of the resident agent may be changed from time to time by the Board of Trustees, (hereinafter referred to as the “Board”).
+The registered office may be, but need not be, identical to the principal office.
+The address of the registered office and/or the name of the resident agent may be changed from time to time by the Board of Trustees (hereinafter the “Board”).

 Section 3